valor-software/valor-style-guides/css/css-style-guide.md

 }
 ```

-16. X:first-letter
+## X:first-letter

-Represents the first letter of an element, if it is not preceded by any other content (such as images or inline tables) on its line.
+The ::first-letter selector is used to add a style to the first letter of the specified selector.

 ```css
 p:first-letter {